 - Narrow galley kitchen/dining area with integrated appliances

-- Downstairs bathroom with freestanding bath, underfloor heating and separate shower
+- Bathroom with freestanding bath, underfloor heating and separate shower

-- Upstairs Master bedroom with king size bed, bedroom TV and small ensuite shower room
+- Master bedroom with king size bed and ensuite shower room

-- Outside split level decked terrace with table and chairs for 4 people and stunning views
+- Split level decked terrace with table and chairs for 4 people and stunning views

 - Private gate from the terrace giving access to the harbour below (a bit precarious for children)